 What is good to watch on Netflix?

 Netflix’s major selling point is its original TV shows, exclusive series that aren’t available anywhere else.
-It began with shows such as House of Cards, but now boasts everything from word-of-mouth hits like Stranger Things and Orange is the New Black to big-budget shows such as The Crown and intriguing documentaries – including an impressive collection of true crime.
+It began with shows such as House of Cards, but now boasts everything from sci-fi hits like Stranger Things to big-budget shows such as The Crown and intriguing documentaries – including an impressive collection of true crime.